Sony's Spider-Man Universe: Tie-in comic

 A comic book tie-in to Venom, serving as both a prequel and a teaser for the film, was released digitally by Marvel on September 14, 2018, with a physical version available to those who purchased tickets for the film from AMC Theatres.
 Written by Sean Ryan and illustrated by Szymon Kudranski, the comic establishes the film's backstory for the symbiote.
 SKAN provided the cover art for the comic.

 Digital series

 In March 2022, Sony promoted Morbius with the third season of their promotional web series The Daily Bugle to TikTok, which had been previously used to promote Far From Home and No Way Home.
-The videos feature TikToker Nicque Marina as a fictionalized version of herself, reporting on events relative to the events of Morbius.
+The videos feature TikToker Nicque Marina as a fictionalized version of herself, reporting on events related to the events of Morbius.